2022 PGA Tour Latinoamérica

-The 2022 PGA Tour Latinoamérica was the tenth season of the PGA Tour Latinoamérica, the principal men's professional golf tour in Latin America, operated and run by the PGA Tour.
+The 2022 PGA Tour Latinoamérica was the tenth season of PGA Tour Latinoamérica, the main professional golf tour in Latin America, operated and run by the PGA Tour.

+Changes for 2022

 Following a disrupted 2020–21 season due to the COVID-19 pandemic, the tour announced 12 events for the 2022 season.

+Order of Merit name change

 It was the first season in which the Order of Merit was rebranded as the Totalplay Cup.

 Schedule

 The following table lists official events during the 2022 season.

 Order of Merit

-The Order of Merit was titled as the Totalplay Cup and was based on prize money won during the season, calculated using a points-based system.
-The top five players on the tour earned status to play on the 2023 Korn Ferry Tour.
+The Order of Merit was titled as the Totalplay Cup and was based on tournament results during the season, calculated using a points-based system.
+The top five players on the Order of Merit earned status to play on the 2023 Korn Ferry Tour.

 Developmental Series

+The 2021–22 PGA Tour Latinoamérica Developmental Series was the ninth season of the PGA Tour Latinoamérica Developmental Series, the official development tour to PGA Tour Latinoamérica between 2013 and 2023.

+Schedule

-The following table lists Developmental Series events during the 2021–22 season.
+The following table lists official events during the 2021–22 season.

+Dev Series Final

+The Dev Series Final was made up of the top-five finishers of each tournament during the season.
+The top five finishers in the Dev Series Final earned status to play on the 2023 PGA Tour Latinoamérica.